wngud0811/Deep_Learning_research_in_Military/README.md

 - Make a secured connection to the server with secured authorization.
 (It is recommended to use the method at least strong as ed25519)
 - Torify the outbound traffic of the server
-- Make a port forwarding connection to the port of Tor service at the server ** Important: Do not sign in any account ind Tor network.
-Do not reveal your identity.
+- Make a port forwarding connection to the port of Tor service at the server
+<br> ** Important: Do not sign in any account or reveal your identity in the Tor network.
+Your location maybe specified by the account usage.

 ## (Optional) Preventing Spyapps
 ### Solutions